 The Twelve Concepts were adopted at the 1962 Service Conference.
 In these Bill, working in concert with the group conscience, managed to reconcile many polarities.
-The Concepts aim at developing clear leadership guidelines, clearly defining rights and responsibilities that minimize conflict, and setting up checks and balances that distribute power and limit it.
-"Authority should be equal to responsibility" is an oft-repeated principle.
-Bill pointed out that, save for a couple of exceptions, provisions of the Conference Charter could be amended.
+The Concepts enshrine four important rights; right of decision, right of participation, right of petition and right of appeal.
+Bill pointed out that, safe for a couple of exceptions, provisions of the Conference Charter could be amended.
 He also proposed the idea of prototyping important changes for a period of time, to allow room for experimentation.
 This is in keeping with the four-year prototyping of the World Service Conference itself.